zgrossbart/jdd/threat_model/README.md

 The business continuity and datacenter recovery plan for JSONDiff is very simple.
 If a major outage occurs the service can be restored on any HTTP server that supports static files.

 The [JDDUpptime](https://github.com/zgrossbart/jdd-upptime) project monitors JSONDiff.com for outages.

+### Deployment

+JSONDiff deploys through sFTP to a file server.

+#### Threats

+1. If a malicious actor had the credentials they could attempt to access the sFTP site and upload malicious code to JSONDiff.com.
+This threat is mitigated by IP address source verification.
+All sFTP connections are verified by IP source address.
+All sFTP connections from a new source address require manual approval before the connection is granted.
+2. The sFTP user uses separate credentials from the main account and has only limited access.
+The sFTP user can not approve any new source addresses.

+### PII

+JSONDiff doesn't store any personal or identifying information since it doesn't store any data.
+Comparing JSON data with personal or identifying information is safe because the data is never sent to any other sources and never leaves the browser memory.

+### Credential management

+JSONDiff.com has no credentials to manage.
+There are no upgraded privileges and no way to log into the application.

+The deployment uses two sets of credentials:

+1. sFTP credential
+2. Main account credential

+The sFTP credentials are addressed above in the deployment section.
+The main account credentials are managed by the single main account owner.
+If those credentials are compromised then the service provider (Media Temple) will alert the main account holder to do account recovery.
+This process is protected by [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).